-Bali volcano closes airport for a second day amid fears of further eruptions
+Bali volcano: Residents living in evacuation zone urged to leave now

 Clouds of smoke continued to pour from the crater Tuesday morning, with authorities remaining on the highest alert level possible in anticipation of another, larger eruption.

+Over Monday night, "Rays of fire" were increasingly observed in the volcano's crater, according to a Facebook post by the BNPB, while another post on Tuesday warned of "increasing volcanic activity."

+"Mount Agung eruption keeps going ...
+The possibility that the bigger eruption might happen (is getting) closer.
+However there is no clear information on how big the intensity (would be).
+It is nearly impossible to estimate," the disaster agency said.

-Indonesia's National Agency for Disaster Management maintained a Level 4 alert, mandating no public activities within 10 kilometers of the peak.
+The BNPB maintained a Level 4 alert on Tuesday, mandating no public activities within 10 kilometers of the peak.

+On Monday evening, a red level aviation warning was reissued by Indonesia's Center for Volcanology and Geological Hazard Mitigation due to the ongoing eruption.

 Arie Ahsanurrohim, spokesman for Bali's largest airport, Ngurah Rai, announced early Tuesday morning flights would be grounded for another day over fears of volcanic ash.